ricardotwumasi/psychosis-employment-meta-analysis/README.md

 - The trim-and-fill method provides an adjusted effect size estimate accounting for potential publication bias.
 - For the subgroup analysis, both raw and logit-transformed results are provided.
 The logit transformation can help handle proportions close to 0 or 1.

+## References for data extraction in meta-analysis

+Andersson J, Luthra R, Hurtig P, Tideman M. Employer attitudes toward hiring persons with disabilities: A vignette study in Sweden.
+Journal of Vocational Rehabilitation 2015;43(1):41-50

+Bricout JC, Bentley KJ.
+Disability status and perceptions of employability by employers.
+Social Work Research 2000;24(2):87-95.

+Fyhn T, Sveinsdottir V, Reme SE, Sandal GM.
+A mixed methods study of employers’ and employees’ evaluations of job seekers with a mental illness, disability, or of a cultural minority.
+Work 2021;70(1):235-245

+Manning C, White PD.
+Attitudes of employers to the mentally ill.
+Psychiatric Bulletin 1995;19(9):541-543.

+Tsang HW, Corrigan PW, Fung KM, et al. Sino-American employer perspective about behavioral-driven health conditions: Predictive analyses.
+International Journal of Psychiatry in Clinical Practice 2012;16(4):284-292.

+Zissi A, Rontos C, Papageorgiou D, Pierrakou C, Chtouris S. Greek employers’ attitudes to employing people with disabilities: Effects of the type of disability.
+Scandinavian Journal of Disability Research 2007;9(1):14-25.

 ## Contributing

 Please feel free to submit issues or pull requests if you have suggestions for improvements or find any bugs.